DEI Training – An Overview of Topics

 Everyone needs a place to live, therefore justice may look like affordable housing for those who cannot afford a mortgage.
 Everyone deserves access to information they can understand, even if it means tests and materials printed in languages other than English.

-Justice might entail having a voice in politics, having the ability to vote, having access to equitable education for everybody, being able to use public facilities with a partner of the same gender, receiving health benefits, and having laws that prohibit people from losing their jobs because of their size.
+Justice might entail having a voice in politics, having the ability to vote, having access to equitable education for everybody, being able to use public facilities with a partner of the same gender, receiving health benefits.
+And having laws that prohibit people from losing their jobs because of their size.

 4. Compassion